 A structural difference exists in the way the models transfer from the historical period to the future.
-The setup of MAGICC used for AR5 uses a parametrisation that is constrained by observations of hemispheric temperatures and ocean heat uptake, as well as assessed ranges of radiative forcing consistent with AR4 (Meinshausen et al., 2009).
+The setup of MAGICC used for AR5 uses a parametrization that is constrained by observations of hemispheric temperatures and ocean heat uptake, as well as assessed ranges of radiative forcing consistent with AR4 (Meinshausen et al., 2009).
 From 1765 to 2005 the setup used for AR5 bases forcing on observed concentrations and uses emissions from 2006.
 It also ramps down the magnitude of volcanic forcing from 1995 to 2000 to give zero forcing in future scenarios, and solar forcing is fixed at 2009 values in the future.
 In contrast, FAIR produces a constrained set of parameters from emissions runs over the historic period (1765-2017) using both natural and anthropogenic forcings, and then uses this set to run the emissions model with only anthropogenic emissions for the full period of analysis (1765-2110).
-Structural choices in how aerosol, CH4 and N2O are implemented in the model are apparent (see Figure 2.SM.2).
-As well as a weaker CH4 radiative forcing, MAGICC also has a stronger total aerosol effective radiative forcing that is close to the AR4 best estimate of -1.2 Wm-2 for the total aerosol radiative forcing (Forster et al., 2007).
-As a result its forcing is larger than either FAIR or the AR5 best estimate (Figure 2.SM.2), although its median aerosol forcing is well within the IPCC range (Myhre et al., 2013).
-The difference in N2O forcings between the models result both from a slightly downwards-revised radiative forcing estimate for N2O in (Etminan et al., 2016) and the treatment of how the models account for natural emissions and atmospheric lifetime of $N_2O$ .
-The stronger aerosol forcing and its stronger recovery in MAGICC has the largest effect on near-term trends, with CH4 and $N_2O$ also contributing to stronger warming trends in the MAGICC model.
+Structural choices in how aerosol, CH_4 and N_2O are implemented in the model are apparent (see Figure 2.SM.2).
+MAGICC has a weaker CH, radiative forcing, but a stronger total aerosol effective radiative forcing that is close to the AR4 best estimate of -1.2 Wm-2 for the total aerosol radiative forcing (Forster et al., 2007).
+As a result, its forcing is larger than either FAIR or the AR5 best estimate (Figure 2.SM.2), although its median aerosol forcing is well within the IPCC range (Myhre et al., 2013).
+The difference in N2O forcings between the models result both from a slightly downwards-revised radiative forcing estimate for N2O in Etminan et al. (2016) and the treatment of how the models account for natural emissions and atmospheric lifetime of N2O.
+The stronger aerosol forcing and its stronger recovery in MAGICC has the largest effect on near-term trends, with CH4 and N2O also contributing to stronger warming trends in the MAGICC model.

-TCRE differences between the models are an informative illustration of their parametric differences.
-(Figure 2.SM.3).
-In their setups used in this report, FAIR has a TCRE median of $0.38^{\circ}C$ (5-95% range of 0.25 to 0.57°C) per 1000 GtO2 and MAGICC a TCRE median of $0.47^{\circ}C$ (5-95% range of 0.13 to $1.02^{\circ}C$ ) per 1000 GtCO2.
+The transient climate response to cumulative carbon emissions (TCRE) differences between the models are an informative illustration of their parametric differences (Figure 2.SM.3).
+In the setups used in this report, FAIR has a TCRE median of 0.38° C (5-95% range of 0.25° C to 0.57° C) per 1000 GtO2 and MAGICC a TCRE median of 0.47° C (5-95% range of 0.13° C to 1.02° C) per 1000 GtCO2.
 When directly used for the estimation of carbon budgets, this would make the remaining carbon budgets considerably larger in FAIR compared to MAGICC.
-As a result, rather than to use their budgets directly, this report bases its budget estimate on the AR5 TCRE likely (greater than 16-84%) range of 0.2 to 0.7°C per 1000 GtCO2 (Collins et al., 2013) (see Section 2.SM.1.1.2).
+As a result, rather than to use their budgets directly, this report bases its budget estimate on the AR5 TCRE likely (greater than 16-84%) range of 0.2° C to 0.7° C per 1000 GtCO2 (Collins et al., 2013) (see Section 2.SM.1.1.2).